-According to DesRosiers Automotive Consultants Inc., total Canadian new light vehicle unit sales for Q1 2022 decreased by approximately 12.7% compared to Q1 2021, which was primarily due to the supply chain constraints experienced within the retail automotive industry.
+According to DesRosiers Automotive Consultants Inc., total Canadian new light vehicle unit sales for YTD 2022 decreased by approximately 11.8% compared to YTD 2021, which was primarily due to the supply chain constraints experienced within the retail automotive industry.

 Historically, Canada's automotive retail industry has been characterized by strong industry fundamentals.
 According to Statistics Canada, automotive retail industry sales totaled \$176 billion in 2021 (up 17% from \$151 billion in 2020), representing approximately 25% of Canada's overall retail sales of products and merchandise.
 Over the last 20 years, retail automotive sales grew at a compound annual rate of 4.2%.
-The tables below contain new automobile sales by units in Canada for the 2021 and 2020 calendar years as provided by Statistics Canada:
+The tables below contain new automobile sales by units in Canada for the 5 months ended May 31, 2022 and May 31, 2021 (the latest available information from Statistics Canada), and for the 2021 and 2020 calendar years as provided by Statistics Canada: